-Course Name: Culinary Arts
+Course Name: Culinary Arts I

-Prerequisites: Students should have basic math skills and knowledge of algebra, especially with fractions, have average reading and writing skills, and be computer literate.
+Grades: 11-12 Prerequisite: Students should have basic math skills and knowledge of Credit: 3 Electives algebra, especially with fractions, have average reading and writing skills, and be computer literate.
 Basic knowledge of French culinary terms is helpful.
 Students enrolling in the Culinary Arts program should have good attendance, have the desire to work hard, have a good attitude, be self-motivated, the desire to pursue a career in Foodservice Industry, creative thinking skills and artistic appreciation, be able to stand for long periods of time, have the ability to work in both individual and in a team setting, and have the ability to comprehend oral instructions and follow industry safety standards.

 Description: The Culinary Arts program trains students that are serious for a career in the Food Service Industry.
 Students learn basic food preparation and safety, menu planning, baking fundamentals and proper dining room service techniques through daily lab work.
 Students are expected to participate in in-house functions, banquet services and outside catering events coordinated by a professional chef with over 20 years of experience.
 Employment potential is excellent, and there are many post-secondary opportunities available.
 Students will complete a resume, compete in cooking challenges, learn basic prep of mother sauces, and complete basic knife cuts.
+Students will have opportunities to participate in ProStart Culinary Team Competitions, ProStart Management Competitions, and/or SkillsUSA Hospitality Competitions.

-Serv-Safe Food Handler NOCTI
+Certifications Offered: Serv-Safe Food Handler

-Articulation agreements with: Central Maine Community College Culinary Institute of America Eastern Maine Community College Southern Maine Community College
+Articulation agreements with: Culinary Institute of America

+Eastern Maine Community College Central Maine Community College Kennebec Valley Community College Southern Maine Community College